The Hardy Boys: Television

 There have been six separate Hardy Boys television adaptations.

 In the late 1950s, Disney contracted with the Stratemeyer Syndicate and Grosset & Dunlap to produce two Hardy Boys TV serials, starring Tim Considine and Tommy Kirk.
 The first of the serials, The Mystery of the Applegate Treasure, was aired on The Mickey Mouse Club in 1956 during the show's second season.
 To appeal to the show's audience, the Hardy Boys were portrayed as younger than in the books, seeming to be 12 or 13 years old (Considine was 15 and Kirk was 14 during filming).
 The script, written by Jackson Gillis, was based on the first Hardy Boys book, The Tower Treasure, and the serial was aired in 19 episodes of 15 minutes each with production costs of $5,700.
 A second serial, The Mystery of Ghost Farm, followed in 1957, with an original story by Jackson Gillis.
 However, for unknown reasons, no more serials were produced.

 In the mid-1960s, sales of Hardy Boys books began to drop.
 The Stratemeyer Syndicate conducted a survey, which revealed that the decline in sales was due to the perceived high cost of the books and to competition from television.
 As a result, the Syndicate approved an hour-long pilot for a new Hardy Boys television show.
 The pilot, based on The Mystery of the Chinese Junk, was aired on the National Broadcasting Company (NBC) on September 8, 1967, and starred Tim Matthieson (later Matheson) as Joe Hardy and Rick Gates as Frank.
 Both actors were 20 at the time of production and portrayed the Hardy Boys as young adults rather than children.
 The show did poorly, however, and the series was abandoned.
-It is said to be the most faithful adaption.

 Two years later, in 1969, the American Broadcasting Company aired a Saturday morning cartoon series based on the Hardy Boys; the series was produced by Filmation and ran from 1969 to 1971.
 In this series, the Hardys were members of a rock and roll band.
 A group of professional musicians performed all the songs on the series and toured across the United States.
 The animated series produced two bubblegum music albums "of moderate quality with no commercial success."
 The series was notable for being the first cartoon to include a black character.
 The show took note of current concerns; although aimed at a young audience, some plot lines dealt with illegal drugs, and the animated Frank and Joe spoke directly to children about not smoking and the importance of wearing seat belts.